yolosec/deadcodeBlog/_posts/2016-11-05-Wardriving-Bratislava-10-2016.markdown

 ## Intro

-In the previous article, [UPC hack], we analyzed UPC UBEE router and found serious flaws in generating a default password for the WiFi.
+In the previous article, [UPC UBEE EVW3226 WPA2 Password Reverse Engineering], we analyzed UPC UBEE router and found serious flaws in generating a default password for the WiFi.
 People using the default password were in potential danger, attackers could tamper with the router or their LAN.

 The part of the article was also Wardriving in Brno, Czech Republic.
 We discovered there were vulnerable routers